Hinduism in Wales: History

 Most Welsh Hindus are of Indian origin, or from neighbouring countries, such as Sri Lanka, Pakistan, Nepal and Bangladesh.
 Many of them came after Idi Amin's expulsion of Indians and other Asians from Uganda in the 1970s, and some also came from South Africa.
 There are also a few of Indonesian origin.

 Many of these are from the Punjab.
 Common languages amongst them, other than English and Welsh, include Punjabi, Hindi, Urdu, Gujarati and Nepali.

 The Hindu Cultural Association (HCA Wales), established in March 1991, is a Registered Charity with the Charity Commission for England and Wales.
 It is run by the Indian community in Wales and aims to serve the pan-Indian community as well as helping the integration of the Indian community into the wider community.

 Demographics

-According to the 2021 Census, there are 12,242 Hindus in Wales.population.
-According to the 2011 census, there were 62,434 Hindus in Wales, which is almost double the number in the 2001 census.
+According to the 2021 Census, there are 12,242 Hindus living in Wales.
+According to the 2011 census, there were 10,434 Hindus in Wales, which was almost double the number in the 2001 census.

-About half of the Hindus in Wales live in Cardiff (4,736), followed by Swansea (780), Newport (685) and Wrexham (504).
+As of 2013, about half of the Hindus in Wales live in Cardiff (4,736), followed by Swansea (780), Newport (685) and Wrexham (504).